Emahhh/persona-genius/README.md

 # Persona Genius

-A project for my Web App Development course at the University of Pisa.
+A collaborative web app to generate and edit User Personas.
 Implemented using Svelte and Firebase.
 Try it live at: <https://saw-prova.web.app/>.

 ## Introduzione